 Fortunately, there’s some good news for everyone: At least some of your Social Security benefits will not be taxed.
 At a minimum, 15% of your benefits will be exempt, which is more than you can say for most other common forms of retirement income.

-To see how you’ll fare when it comes to taxes on Social Security benefits, check out the information below.
-We’ll show you how to determine whether any of your Social Security benefits are taxable, calculate and report the tax if they are, pay taxes on benefits up front, lower the tax hit on your benefits, and more!
+Read on to see how you’ll fare when it comes to taxes on Social Security benefits.
+I’ll show you how to determine whether any of your Social Security benefits are taxable, calculate and report the tax if they are, pay taxes on benefits up front, and more!

 However, you don’t have to pay federal income taxes on Social Security payments if your combined income is below a certain amount.
 In addition, Supplemental Security Income (SSI) payments, which are sent to qualified people with a limited total income, aren’t taxable.
 Disability payments received for injuries incurred as a direct result of a terrorist attack against the U.S. or its allies aren’t taxable, either.
 This includes Social Security Disability Insurance (SSDI) payments.